 As soon as a Jewish family had left their home, the German truck came and confiscated anything and everything of value which could not have been taken along.
 Paintings, furniture, and other belongings were immediately removed and transported to the Reich.

-In 1943 however our life change as it became apparent that no Jew would be left in Amsterdam.
-My mother, father, brother and myself went into hiding and moved into the attic of Gentile friends where we slept during the day so as to minimize any noise and we spent the nights awake.
+In 1943 however, our life changed as it became apparent that no Jew would be left in Amsterdam.
+My mother, father, brother and myself went into hiding and moved into the attic of Gentile friends where we slept during the day so as to minimize any noise.
+We spent the nights awake.

 We lived for a short while a la Ann Frank but my parents didn’t have the stamina to live that way (Also, if we would be discovered hiding we would definitely be sent to the east to one of the many death camps).
 And so we left our Gentile friends and moved back into the Ghetto.

 One day our turn came and we were picked up and delivered to the largest theatre in Amsterdam which was used as an assembly point, soon we were transported to the Dutch concentration camp called Westerbork.

 My father was given permission to go back and forth to Amsterdam to make himself useful in the metal industry.
 Incidentally, he organized a group of Jewish prisoners to sort the various metals in plants and thereby postponed and even saved many inmates from being sent on to Auschwitz.
 Twice a week trains left Westerbork for the east.

 Food was based on potatoes and vegetables.
 The camp was encircled with barbed wire, tall towers with soldiers who had guns guarded at the prisoners.
 There were occasional executions when inmates tried to escape.
 I still remember and see in front of me several playmates and friends I made in Westerbork who all just disappeared as they were sent to the death camps.
 I don’t believe I questioned anything, and I don’t believe I realized that there was an Auschwitz.